Thank you to everyone who shared feedback on the proposed active transportation upgrades on Thorne Ave.

 Community Engagement

 From September 18 - October 8, 2025 the City invited the community to share feedback on four design concept options for active transportation upgrades along Thorne Avenue.
+Feedback could be shared through a survey available online or in print.

-The City hosted an open house event as an opportunity for residents to discuss the options with staff directly.
+The City hosted an open house event as an opportunity for residents to discuss the options with staff directly:

 Wednesday, October 1, 2025